kidonng/plug.fish/README.md

 ### Reload a plugin

 If you have made changes to a plugin in `$plug_path`, you can reload it by `plug disable`, then `plug enable`.

-### Soft links

-Fish plug uses soft links (`ln -s`) instead of copying.
-This has several benefits:

-- Changes in `$plug_path` are reflected in Fish without reloading, convenient for manual editing and Git checkout
-- Easier to differentiate with files not managed by Fish plug

 ### Accessing on-`.fish` files